-A few moments ago, we shared with you the tips that you can take in order to fix various problems with the camera app in Windows 8.
-Now, I’ve realized that some of you who are new to Windows 8 or Windows 8.1 and you don’t even know where does it store the pictures you take.
+A few days ago, we shared with you the tips that you can take in order to fix various problems with the camera app in Windows 8, 10.
+Now, I’ve realized that some of you who are new to Windows 10, Windows 8 or Windows 8.1 and you don’t even know where does it store the pictures you take.

 As I’ve said, the pictures and videos are saved to the Camera Roll folder, and now we’re going to quickly explain where you can find it.
 You just need to go File Explorer and from there, you need to go to the Pictures folder, just like in the screenshot from below.

 If you have enabled synchronization, then your camera roll will also appear on your OneDrive account, which means your photos and videos will automatically be uploaded.
 If you would like this feature to be turned off, here’s how you can do it by changing the OneDrive sync settings.